 - Recognize the nature of contingent rent agreements, lease incentives, and leasehold improvements, and the accounting for them.

-- Note the criteria for recognizing asset retirement obligations, as well as the rules for calculating these obligations.
+- Specify the criteria for recognizing asset retirement obligations, as well as the rules for calculating these obligations.
 Also, identify the criteria for recognizing environmental obligations.

 - Identify the calculation requirements for the equity method of accounting, as well as the origin of the costs used in the cost method, and the treatment of investor loans to a venture.

 - Recognize the types of entities that can be classified as common interest realty associations, as well as the accounting for special assessments.